ColmKenna/ck-edit-array/docs/README.md

 ```

 You can implement light/dark or brand themes by switching these variables at the document or container scope.
 The component itself does not implement a `theme` attribute — it relies on standard CSS custom properties.

+In addition to CSS variables, you can target specific controls via the shadow parts listed above.

 ### Layout Direction